King Edward VI Camp Hill School for Boys

-King Edward VI Camp Hill School for Boys, also known as Camp Hill Boys, is a highly selective grammar school in Birmingham, United Kingdom.
-It is one of the most academically successful schools in the United Kingdom, currently ranked tenth among state schools.
+King Edward VI Camp Hill School for Boys, also known as Camp Hill Boys, is a grammar school in Birmingham, United Kingdom.
+It is academically successful, currently ranked tenth among state schools.
 The name is retained from the previous location at Camp Hill in central Birmingham.
-The school moved to Vicarage Road in the suburb of Kings Heath in 1956, sharing a campus with its sister school (King Edward VI Camp Hill School for Girls), also formerly located in Camp Hill.
-Since September 2021 the headmaster is Russell Bowen.
-It is a school which specialises in Science, Mathematics, and Applied Learning.
-In 2006, the school was assessed by The Sunday Times as state school of the year.
+In 2021, the school was assessed by The Sunday Times as West Midlands state secondary school of the decade.
 A Year 9 student was the 2011 winner of The Guardian Children's Fiction Page and the Gold Award in the British Physics Olympiad was won by a King Edward VI Camp Hill student in September 2011.
-Camp Hill has also sent a boy to the International Chemistry Olympiad for 4 consecutive seasons (2016, 2017, 2018, and 2019).
+Camp Hill sent a boy to the International Chemistry Olympiad for 4 consecutive seasons (2016, 2017, 2018, and 2019).
 In the 2019 Chemistry Olympiad, Camp Hill received the second most gold certificates, coming second to St Paul's School, London.

 Ofsted inspections classify Camp Hill as an Outstanding Provider.

 History

 The school was founded in January 1883 and operated for two terms on the New Street site of King Edward's School.
-It opened at its intended site at Camp Hill in Birmingham, near the city centre in September 1883, and moved to its current location, adjacent to Kings Heath Park, in 1956.
+It opened at its intended site at Camp Hill in Birmingham, near the city centre in September 1883, and moved to its current location, in the suburb of Kings Heath, adjacent to Kings Heath Park, in 1956.
+The school currently shares the campus with its sister school, King Edward VI Camp Hill School for Girls.
 Camp Hill Boys celebrated its 50-year jubilee in 2007 with a concert at Symphony Hall and the burial of a time capsule to be opened in another 50 years' time.
 It celebrated its House Centenary in 2007–8, with special events throughout the year that are not normally part of the house competition e.g. 5-a-side football.